nasa-fornax/fornax-documentation/documentation/jupyterlab.md

 ## Menu Bar (Topmost horizontal menu)

-This contains dropdown menus like File, Edit, etc., and the *Fornax* menu, which includes:
+This contains dropdown menus like File, Edit, etc., and the **Fornax** menu, which includes:

 - Useful links to the Fornax main dashboard, the documentation and community forum.
 - `Update Notebooks` can be used ensure the notebooks in the home directory are up to date.
 Note that the notebooks can also be updated by calling the `update-notebooks.sh` command from the terminal.
-- `Shutdown Server` is a quick link to the jupyterhub control that can used to shut down the current notebook session.
+- `Shutdown Server` is a quick link to the JupyterHub control panel that can used to shut down the current notebook session.
 - `Keep-alive` is used to request the current session not to be terminated.
 See {ref}`jupyterlab-session-information`.
 - `Release Notes` shows the changes in the software environment.